All about diagnostic tests (TROD)

 No, testing will be carried out on a voluntary basis.
 The Prince’s Government is nonetheless offering tests to all residents and all employees of the Principality.

-If the test is positive, the patient will be offered a full blood test to confirm the initial result.
-This blood sample will have to be carried out in a laboratory on the prescription of a doctor from the test centre who will be on site.
-This second test will also be borne by the State.
+If the test is positive, the patient may be offered a full blood test to confirm the initial result.
+This blood sample will have to be carried out in a laboratory on the prescription of a doctor.
+This second test will be borne by the patient.

 Results will be provided within 1–2 days.
 If the second test confirms the positive result, the patient will then be invited for a PCR test.